strath-ace/smart-xai/Sentinel_2A_Case_Study/README.md

 # smart-xai - Google OR-Tools Sentjinel-2A Case study

-The structure of this folder is shown below
+The structure of this folder is shown below<br/>

-Sentinel 2A Case Study
+Sentinel 2A Case Study<br/>
 |
 |
 |-Environment